nio-blocks/aggregate/README.md

 Properties
 ---------

--   **Reduce Input Value**: (expression) The value for each signal to use in the computations
+-   **Reduce Input Value**: (type:expression) The value for each signal to use in the computations
--   **Group By**: (expression) What to group the signals by.
+-   **Group By**: (type:expression) What to group the signals by.
 A different output signal will be produced for each group

 Dependencies
 ------------